2024 guide to travel and expense management

 • Create consequences for overspending.
 If employees spend over the per diem rate for their trip, reimburse them up to the allowed amount, but don’t let them get away with anything more.
 If a certain employee consistently overspends on business trips, consider giving them fewer travel opportunities.

 • Use tools that enforce the company’s spending policy.
-Adopt a that shows which options are on-policy and which aren’t.
+Adopt a travel management tool that shows which options are on-policy and which aren’t.
 Technology makes it easier than ever to identify and prevent expense reimbursement policy fraud.

 • Grant employees access to virtual corporate cards.
 These cards give administrators the ability to track spending in real time.
 If a finance team member sees a business traveler making suspicious purchases, they can send the employee a warning or email them a copy of the expense policy as a reminder.